Mjdgithuber/SystemProfiler/README.md

 # System Profiler

 ## System Under Test
 All of the following tests were performed on a Dell Poweredge Server with 2 sockets and 8 memory channels.
 Between the two Xeons there are a total of 32 logical cores available for the tests.
 As far secondary memory goes, there are a total of 8 SAS 7.2K drives in a RAID 10 configuration.
-It is also important to note that the RAID controller is  enterprise-class with a large on-board cache vastly increasing the performance.
+It is also important to note that the RAID controller is  enterprise-class with a large on-board cache which in theory should vastly increase the performance of the array.

 ## FIO Tests for Secondary Memory SAS Drives
 ### Bandwidth vs. Latency for Different R/W Configurations